Key Business Needs

-- Tenable Products Selected: McKesson selected Tenable SecurityCenter™ integrated with the Nessus® vulnerability scanner to gain a rapid, centralized view of vulnerability status across its immense and complex global network.
+Tenable SecurityCenter™ integrated with the Nessus® vulnerability scanner, the industry standard, to gain a rapid, centralized view of vulnerability status across its vast global network.

-- Top Benefits: The company’s enhanced security process streamlined compliance reporting and ensured auditors have visibility into the vulnerability status of newly-acquired and existing systems.
-As McKesson continues to grow by acquisition, Tenable's technology scales quickly and easily and helps the company pinpoint and prioritize vulnerabilities and threats.
+This enhanced security process streamlined compliance reporting and ensured auditors have visibility into the vulnerability status of newly-acquired and existing systems.
+As McKesson continues to grow by acquisition, Tenable's technology scales quickly and easily and helps the company continually identify and prioritize vulnerabilities and threats.

-McKesson recognized that its process for security and vulnerability assessment would quickly become unmanageable if the business continued to grow at its current pace.
-The company began to investigate best practices and technology solutions, including vulnerability management, to automate core facets of its security process and meet the demand of its aggressive growth strategy.
+Recognizing its dynamic expansion would soon make its security and vulnerability assessment process unmanageable, McKesson began investigating best practices and technology solutions, including vulnerability management, to automate core facets of its security process and meet the demands of its aggressive growth strategy.

-- Scalability: McKesson’s success showed no signs of slowing down, and the company needed solutions that could scale just as fast.
-With each acquisition, McKesson wanted to have an immediate and comprehensive snapshot of the vulnerability, risk, and compliance status of the acquired systems.
+- McKesson’s brisk growth required solutions that could scale just as quickly.
+With each new acquisition, the company needed an immediate and comprehensive snapshot of its system’s vulnerability, risk and compliance status.

-- Affordability: The solutions needed to be cost effective.
-McKesson expected its continued growth would lead to increased security costs, which could have spiraled out of control if not carefully monitored.
+- Cost effectiveness was another key requirement.
+McKesson’s continued growth was increasing its security costs, which could have spiraled out of control if not carefully monitored.

 “The more the company grew, the more opportunities we saw to streamline and optimize our existing internal security process,” added Dixon.
 “By leveraging industry best practices and front-line security technology strategies, we would be able to build a new system that would benefit compliance, security, and our internal operations.”

-After a detailed and extensive evaluation, McKesson deployed several technology solutions and implemented best practices that would streamline and optimize its security process.
-The company selected Tenable SecurityCenter and the Nessus vulnerability scanner, which helped them gain enterprise-wide visibility and insight into vulnerability status, all from a single management console.
+After conducting a detailed and extensive evaluation of technology solutions, McKesson selected Tenable’s technology solutions and best practices to streamline and optimize its security process.
+Tenable’s SecurityCenter and the Nessus vulnerability scanner were deployed to provide enterprise-wide visibility and insight into vulnerability status, all from a single management console.

-Tenable’s integrated approach to vulnerability management and assessment met all of McKesson’s top business requirements.
-The technology gave the medical giant a clear picture of its vulnerability status with actionable information that helped the security team prioritize known and emerging vulnerabilities on its vast network.
+Tenable’s integrated approach to vulnerability management and assessment continues to meet all of McKesson’s top business requirements.
+The technology has given the healthcare giant a clear picture of its vulnerability status, along with actionable information that helps the security team prioritize known and emerging vulnerabilities on its broad network.

-Since deploying the technology, McKesson has been able to significantly expedite its track to meeting PCI compliance.
-The company’s internal teams are never caught off guard by findings from third-party auditors.
-They know what the results will be in advance and have the opportunity to remediate any potential issues in accordance with the PCI guidelines.
+Since deploying Tenable’s industry-leading technology, McKesson has significantly expedited its track to meeting PCI compliance.
+The company’s internal teams are never caught off guard by findings from third-party auditors – in fact, they are aware of the results in advance, which gives them a valuable opportunity to quickly remediate any potential issues in accordance with PCI guidelines.

-Also, SecurityCenter has given the company detailed visibility into the entire new environment of acquired businesses and has quickly brought to light fundamental administration issues.
+As an additional benefit, SecurityCenter provides detailed visibility into all of the company’s newly acquired businesses and quickly identifies fundamental administration issues.

-“We have been able to use Tenable to demonstrate shortcomings or to verify information from management consoles of other products like antivirus and patch management tools,” said Dixon.
+“We have been able to use Tenable to demonstrate shortcomings or verify information from management consoles of other products, like antivirus and patch management tools,” said Dixon.
 “Tenable can provide answers that the other tools cannot provide – specifically hardware and software asset management.”

-McKesson continues to use Nessus and SecurityCenter to uncover vulnerabilities across its network and ensure it’s meeting key compliance initiatives.
-As a part of its PCI compliance initiative, McKesson’s security team has recently been leveraging Tenable’s technology to pinpoint rogue personally identifiable information (PII) on endpoint systems.
+McKesson continues to use Nessus and SecurityCenter to uncover vulnerabilities across its network and ensure it meets key compliance initiatives on an ongoing basis.
+As part of its PCI compliance initiative, McKesson’s security team has been leveraging Tenable’s technology to pinpoint rogue personally identifiable information (PII) on endpoint systems.

 “We’re in the process of creating a shortlist of systems that need to be investigated for PCI,” said Dixon.
-“Our daily scans enable us to quickly identify unencrypted social security numbers and credit card information on various systems — helping us locate and prioritize risks to our compliance status.
+“Our daily scans enable us to quickly identify unencrypted social security numbers and credit card information on various systems — that helps us locate and prioritize risks to our compliance status.”